kope-kope/StormGdocs/README.md

 To generate your access token, call the [Access Token](#Access_Token) endpoint with your API and Secret keys.
 Generally, access token generated from test keys authenticates the test endpoints, while live endpoints are authenticated with access token generated from live keys.

-Authorization headers should be set in this format : `Authorization: Bearer access_token`
+Authorization headers should be set in this format: `Authorization: Bearer access_token`